xcomponent/scenario-documentation/python_worker/README.md

 * [XC Scenario Concepts](https://xcomponent.github.io/scenario-documentation/concepts/)
 * [XC Scenario Developer’s Guide](https://xcomponent.github.io/scenario-documentation/dev-guide/)

+The code for this example implementation can be found on [GitHub](https://github.com/xcomponent/scenario-documentation/tree/main/python_worker).

 ## Software version

 This document corresponds to version 23.1 of the Scenario software.
 To check